pointlessduffin-21/incident-ph-api/README.md

 Each highway monitored with ~2km radius for comprehensive coverage.

+*Highway coverage is inferred from keywords within MMDA alert tweets; accuracy depends on the phrasing used in each advisory.*

 ## ⚠️ Important Notes

 ### Why This Approach?

 Philippine government agencies have limited public APIs.
 This project addresses the gap through:
-1. **Enterprise Traffic API** (TomTom) - Professional-grade traffic data
+1. **Official social feed scraping** (Playwright + Twitter/X) - Captures MMDA and PAGASA advisories direct from source
-2. **Browser Automation** (Playwright) - Access JavaScript-rendered Twitter content
+2. **Browser Automation** (Playwright) - Handles dynamic, JavaScript-rendered pages such as Twitter/X
-3. **Web Scraping** (Cheerio) - Extract data from public websites
+3. **Web Scraping** (Cheerio) - Extracts structured data from PHIVOLCS public pages

 ### Trade-offs

 **Advantages:**
-- ✅ Reliable, enterprise-grade traffic data (TomTom)
-- ✅ Real-time weather updates from official source (PAGASA Twitter)
+- ✅ Real-time alerts from official MMDA and PAGASA social channels
 - ✅ Built-in caching and error handling
 - ✅ Free for typical usage
-- ✅ Easy to maintain and update
+- ✅ Easy to extend to additional social or web sources

 **Considerations:**
-- ⚠️ TomTom API key required (free tier available)
-- ⚠️ Playwright requires browser installation (~150MB)
+- ⚠️ Playwright requires browser installation (~150 MB)
-- ⚠️ Twitter structure changes may require updates
+- ⚠️ Twitter/X layout or anti-bot changes may require quick updates
 - ⚠️ PHIVOLCS scraping depends on website structure
+- ⚠️ Public social sources can throttle or rate-limit anonymous access

 ## 🔒 Legal & Ethical Considerations